Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 Shop Marquise Cut Engagement Rings

-Every Diavlia marquise is IGI-graded with V-prong point protection and Excellent symmetry.
-14-day returns, lifetime warranty.
+Every Diavlia marquise is IGI-graded with V-prong point protection and excellent symmetry.
+14-day returns, lifetime warranty, and enrollment in the Lifetime Upgrade Program from day one.

 Shop Engagement Rings